PRADUMN-2020/PRADUMN-2020/README.md

 I am an undergraduate student pursuing a dual degree (BTech+ MTech) in Information Technology at IIIT Gwalior.
 I have a passion for technology.
 My interests lie in problem-solving and creating helpful web applications and websites.

 I have strong Data Structures and Algorithms fundamentals.
-Currently, I am a Front-end web developer, and I am learning backend development to fulfill my dream of becoming a Full-Stack web developer.
+Currently, I am a Full-Stack web developer, working on my Projects and learning new technologies.

 When I am not coding, I love listening English songs.